 A frontend can be configured to various types of network traffic, as explained in the next section.

-Now that we have an understanding of the basic components that are used in load balancing, let's get into the basic types of load balancing.
+Now that you have an understanding of the basic components that are used in load balancing, you can move into the basic types of load balancing.

 A simple web application environment with no load balancing might look like the following: